yairgd/yairgd.github.io/content/post/kalman_filter_and_stat_arbitrage.md

 ## data sythesis
-This qre some initil paramaters for octabe/matlab simulation:
+These are some initil paramaters for octabe/matlab simulation:
 ```matlab
 mu=0.1;
 t=1:1000;